Follow along with question period at the Sask. Legislature | CBC News

-CBC Saskatchewan reporter Adam Hunter will be providing Twitter updates throughout Tuesday's question period exchanges between the Sask.
+CBC Saskatchewan reporter Adam Hunter will be providing Twitter updates throughout Thursday's question period exchanges between the Sask.
 Party government and the NDP Opposition.

 You can follow along with his tweets below.
 On mobile?
 Click here.